 Chelsea Hansen completed her undergraduate degree at Virginia Wesleyan College.
-She earned her MA in Psychology from Northcentral University and is weeks away from completing her PhD in Psychology at Northcentral University.
+She earned her MA in Psychology from Northcentral University and recently completed her Ph.D. in Psychology at Northcentral University.
 On her appointment, she said "I am extremely honored and grateful for the opportunity to serve as Provost at Allied American University.
 I am really excited to further serve our students in this new role, working with the most talented and dedicated professionals in the industry."

 Chelsea Hansen serves the university and its students as its Chief Academic Officer by administering academic policies, establishing standards for the hiring and academic performance of the faculty, and maintaining overall educational excellence through the assessment of student learning and ongoing academic improvement aligned with the university mission and institutional learning outcomes.